adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

   ");
 ```

-The initial value of the property is already set to `GETUTCDATE()` when inserted, so I only need to adjust the value if the row has been updated.
-The second change (and it must follow the trigger) is to update any row that does not have a the mobile fields set.
-Since `UpdatedAt` is nullable, I can assume that any field that has a null `UpdatedAt` has not been adjusted, and the adjustment can be made.
-Note that I only have to update the `MobileId` and the `UpdatedAt` fields - the `Version` and `Deleted` fields are already handled by the database.
+The default value of the `UpdatedAt` property is already set to `GETUTCDATE()` when a record is inserted, so I only need to adjust the value if the row has been updated.
+The second change (and it must follow the trigger) is to update all the rows to ensure that the mobile properties are set.
+Since `UpdatedAt` is nullable, I can assume that any field that has a null `UpdatedAt` has not been adjusted.

 ```csharp
   migrationBuilder.Sql(@"